Image File Formats

 RELEVANT: Read more about it in our The On-Screen Image Resolution Myth Busted article.

-Yes, that’s right, resolution has nothing to do with your on-screen images, and 72ppi or 96ppi are nothing but misleading numbers from the past.
-You could use a 300ppi or 1 ppi (two ppi) resolution setting and see exactly the same result on screen.
-In fact, we could use it to our advantage and share all our images with 1dpi resolution online, to prevent stealing them for printing.
+Yes, that’s right, the resolution has nothing to do with your on-screen images, and 72ppi or 96ppi are nothing but misleading numbers from the past.
+You could use a 300ppi or 1 ppi (two ppi) resolution setting and see exactly the same result on the screen.

 Still not convinced?
-Try saving the same picture 600px wide with resolution 300 ppi, and two more copies of it also 600px wide and resolutions 1 ppi and 72 ppi.
+Try saving the same picture 1,000px wide with resolution 300 ppi, and two more copies of it also 1,000px wide and resolutions 1 ppi and 144 ppi.
 You will see the same quality (when viewed on screen) and the file size will be the same in all three versions.
 However, it is still important to save images that are destined to be printed in high resolution!

-- Save your masterfiles (.PSD) and images destined for print in high resolution.
-I personally choose 300 ppi, but if your printer’s resolution is even higher, set the resolution of your image to match it.
+- Save your master files (.PSD) and images destined for print in high resolution – 300 ppi or higher if your printer’s resolution is higher, set the resolution of your image to match it;

 IMAGE SIZE & CANVAS